autumnjolitz/trollius-redis/README.rst

     # |Build Status2|

-Redis client for the `PEP 3156`_ Python event loop.
+Redis client for the `PEP 3156`_ Python event loop ported to Trollius.

 .. _PEP 3156: http://legacy.python.org/dev/peps/pep-3156/

 This Redis library is a completely asynchronous, non-blocking client for a Redis server.
-It depends on trollius (asyncio-compatible for PEP 3156) and therefore it requires Python 2.
+It depends on trollius (asyncio compatible for PEP 3156) and therefore it requires Python 2.

 If you're new to asyncio, it can be helpful to check out `the asyncio documentation`_ first.

 .. _the asyncio documentation: http://docs.python.org/dev/library/asyncio.html

+To see the original awesome driver, I advise you to take a look at .. _asyncio-redis: https://github.com/jonathanslenders/asyncio-redis.git

 Features
 --------